ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

     6. The Signer must only add data to a PSBT.
 Any signatures created by the Signer must be added as a "Partial Signature" key-value pair for the respective input it relates to.
     7. The Signer can additionally compute the addresses and values being sent, and the transaction fee, showing this data to the user as a confirmation of intent and the consequences of signing the PSBT.
     8. Signers do not need to sign for all possible input types.
 For example, a signer may choose to only sign Segwit inputs.
-- The offline signer responds with `crypto-signature` containing the output signatures in the PSBT and if provided replied with the same identifier used for the request.
+- The offline signer responds with `sign-response` containing the output signatures in the PSBT and if provided replied with the same identifier used for the request.

 ### Example